aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 `options.maxValue`: Date, time or datetime, depending on `nameOfField.type`.
                     The latest date, time or datetime the data can be.

 `options.requireResponse`: Required Boolean.
 True or false that an input is required.
-This key is different to `rules.requireIf` in that it is a true boolean and not dependent on a condition - it is always either true or false.

-If true, an implementation should automatically add a 'not_answered' value, e.g. rendered as a checkbox, to allow explicit non-answering while still requiring some input value.
+If true, an implementation automatically adds this field to a `group` helper type accompanied by a "Not Answered" option, e.g. rendered as a checkbox.
+This allows explicit non-answering while still requiring some input value in order to distinguish empty data from data that was intentionally omitted.

 `options.readonly`: Required boolean.
 True or false that the field is read-only, i.e. not editable on the front-end but submittable on save.
 This key is different to `rules.disableIf` in that it is not dependent on a condition, and a